hashicorp/terraform-provider-aws/website/docs/r/codecatalyst_project.html.markdown

 The following arguments are required:

 * `space_name` - (Required) The name of the space.
+* `display_name` - (Required) The friendly name of the project that will be displayed to users.

+The following arguments are optional:
 * `description` - (Optional) The description of the project.
 This description will be displayed to all users of the project.
 We recommend providing a brief description of the project and its intended purpose.
-* `display_name` - (Required) The friendly name of the project that will be displayed to users.

 ## Attribute Reference